COVID-19 Community Support

 - The Australian Parenting Website has a COVID-19 guide outlining tips for supporting children within a COVID-19 environment and helping families cope.

 Dr Rob Gordon is a clinical psychologist who has been working in the field of disaster recovery since Ash Wednesday in 1983.
-He is a consultant to Red Cross and the Victorian Department of Health and Human Services and has worked with people and communities after the Port Arthur shooting, the Bali Bombing, Black Saturday, the Christchurch Earthquake as well as numerous floods, fires, cyclones and other events throughout Australia and New Zealand.
+He is a consultant to Red Cross and the Victorian Department of Health (DoH) and has worked with people and communities after the Port Arthur shooting, the Bali Bombing, Black Saturday, the Christchurch Earthquake as well as numerous floods, fires, cyclones and other events throughout Australia and New Zealand.

 The following video series was developed with the support of the Latrobe Health Assembly, Latrobe City Council, Latrobe Health Advocate, Gippsland PHN, Central West Gippsland Primary Care Partnership and the Victorian Government.

-Video 1 - Dr Gordon unpacks some of the emotions that 2020 has brought out in us as we have been tested with two ‘lockdowns’, social isolation and an understandable fear of the unknown.
+Video 1 - Dr Gordon unpacks some of the emotions that 2020 has brought out in us as we have been tested with ‘lockdowns’, social isolation and an understandable fear of the unknown.

 Video 3 - Dr Gordon unpacks what we might be feeling and importantly, he shares some sound advice about making sure you access the support that is available.

-DHHS provide important guidance on emergency situations during COVID-19, including preparing your property for fires, floods and storms.
+The Department of Health (DoH) provide important guidance on emergency situations during COVID-19, including preparing your property for fires, floods and storms.

 Use Red Cross's guide for emergency planning to capture all the things you need to consider and do to be prepared.